strimzi/strimzi-mqtt-bridge/README.md

    For example, if the MQTT topic is "sensors/temperature/living-room",  it will be mapped to the Kafka topic "sensor_others".

 The order in which the rules are defined is important.
 The MQTT Bridge will use the first rule that matches the MQTT topic.
-For example, if the MQTT topic is "sensors/temperature/data", it will be mapped to the Kafka topic "sensor_data" because `"sensors/+/data"` matches the MQTT topic before `"sensors/#"`.
-If exchange the positions of the rules, the MQTT Bridge would use the `"sensors/#"` to map the MQTT topic to the Kafka topic "sensor_others".
+For example, if the MQTT topic is `sensors/temperature/data`, it will be mapped to the Kafka topic `sensor_data` because `sensors/+/data` matches the MQTT topic before `sensors/#`.
+If we swap the positions of the rules, the MQTT Bridge would use the `sensors/#` to map the MQTT topic to the Kafka topic `sensor_others`.

 ### MQTT Bridge Configuration